carloLV/InfovisProject/README.md

 The links **User <-> Interest** are *blue* and **Interest <-> Parents Interests** are *red*.

-**Mouse Over** on node highlights its link and shows the node name.
+**Mouse Hover** on node highlights its links and shows the node name.
+In the bottom of page are shown some informations about the node.

 **Click** on a node highlights only the node and its links.